 In both arterial and venous neointimal hyperplasia, there is SMC and fibroblast accumulation in the tunica intima layer with extracellular matrix (ECM) or collagen deposition.
 On immunohistochemistry studies, vascular samples with neointimal hyperplasia show multi-layered SMCs, which stain positive for alpha-smooth muscle actin, endothelial cells staining positive for anti-von Willebrand factor antibodies, fibroblasts which secrete ECM, lymphocytes, and macrophages.
 The excessive cellular deposition results in the expansion of the intimal layer and loss of the luminal area.
 Tunica media layer in arterial neointimal hyperplasia tends to remain thin despite the increased thickness of the intimal layer.
 This is in contrast to vein graft adaptation, where there is also a concurrent expansion of the tunica media layer.

 Neointimal hyperplasia may be associated with recurrence of symptoms such as.

 Workup should include the following:

-Pharmacotherapy targeted at different steps of the pathogenesis of neointimal hyperplasia can be used to prevent and treat neointimal hyperplasia.
-Graft surveillance in high-risk patients with serial Doppler ultrasound within the first 2 years after the vascular intervention can early detect and repair neointimal hyperplasia.
+Pharmacotherapy targeted at different steps of the pathogenesis of neointimal hyperplasia can be used to prevent and treat this condition.
+Graft surveillance in high-risk patients with serial Doppler ultrasound within the first two years after the vascular intervention can detect and repair neointimal hyperplasia.

 Depending on the organ system involved, vascular insufficiency can lead to the following: